 Colonel George A. Forsyth and his command were on Arikaree Creek, a fork of the Republican River, five miles due west of Kansas’ northwest corner.
 They were surrounded by nearly a thousand Cheyenne, Arapaho, and Sioux on 17 Sep 1868.
 They retreated to an “island” (sandbar) in the Arikaree and dug-in.
-They suffered heavy losses, including the company’s surgeon and its second-in-command, Lt.
-Fred H. Beecher (he was the nephew of Henry Ward Beecher, of Harriet Beecher Stowe).
+They suffered heavy losses, including the company’s surgeon and its second-in-command, Lieutenant Fred H. Beecher (the nephew of Henry Ward Beecher, of Harriet Beecher Stowe).
 The U.S. Army officially named this the Battle of Beecher Island in honor of Lieutenant Beecher.

 Nineteenth Kansas Cavalry mustered in for Indian Wars.

-Lucy Hobbs Taylor, who was the first woman to earn a Degree of Doctor of Dental Surgery established practice in Lawrence.
+Lucy Hobbs Taylor, who was the first woman to earn a Degree of Doctor of Dental Surgery, established a practice in Lawrence.

 1869 – Union Pacific Eastern Division was renamed the Kansas Pacific.